kalyan63/LogisticRegression_NeuralNetwork/Question3.md

     >!['Confusion '](q3.png)

-    > The most confused number was 1
+    > The most confused number was 8 with 2,5,9

+    > 6 was less confused